ankannn10/Building-Neural-Network-using-only-NumPy-and-Mathematics/README.md

 # Building-Neural-Network-using-only-NumPy-and-Mathematics
-Implementation of neural network without the help of PyTorch or TensorFlow, using only NumPy and Mathematics.
+Building Neural Network to classify MINST dataset without the help of PyTorch or TensorFlow, using only NumPy and Mathematics.

 ## Objective
 Build a neural network using only NumPy and Mathematics.